tapis-project/paas/README.md

 Local Development
 =================
 Before You Begin:
 1. Make sure you are on the TACC VPN.
 2. Make sure you have updated the service_password and dbpassword in the config-local.json
-3. If running test, make sure you have update the test_token in config-local.json with a v2 password for a user which is also in v3

 Build the containers:
 --------------------
 docker-compose build